 Make sure you have fresh smoked paprika; there's sweet and smoked.
 Get smoked.

 Let the cream sit out before adding it to the hot smoked tomato soup

-I usually serve this quick and easy smoked tomato bisque with a grill cheese sandwich, but it's great also as a warm dipping sauce!
+I usually serve this quick and easy smoked tomato bisque with a grilled cheese sandwich, but it's great also as a warm dipping sauce for bread.